Joserto97DEV/myCars/README.md

 # myCars
-Developing a simple android app of car to save different types of car.
+Developing a simple android app of car to save different types of car with my friend https://github.com/velastroll for a university practice,